 Newborn screening tests for your baby

-- Most newborn screening test results are normal.
-If your baby has a result that’s not normal, he should have a different kind of test to make sure he’s healthy.
+If your baby has a newborn screening test result that’s not normal, he should have a different kind of test to make sure he’s healthy.

-- Newborn screening helps identify rare but serious health conditions.
-Some of these may not be noticed early in your baby’s life.
-But many can be treated if found early.
+Newborn screening helps identify rare but serious health conditions.
+Many of these can be treated if found early.

 When is newborn screening done?